Kallis, Abbas, Sthalekar inducted into ICC Hall of Fame | Sports-Games

 Kallis, Abbas, Sthalekar inducted into ICC Hall of Fame

-Legendary South African all-rounder Jaques Kallis, Pakistan batting great Zaheer Abbas and Pune-born former Australian captain Lisa Sthalekar were on Sunday inducted into the International Cricket Council's Hall of Fame.
-Among the finest all-rounders to ever play the game, Kallis represented South Africa in 166 Tests, 328 ODIs and 25 T20s between 1995 and 2014.
+Legendary South African all-rounder Jaques Kallis, Pakistan batting great Zaheer Abbas and Pune-born former Australian captain Lisa Sthalekar were on Sunday inducted into the International Cricket Council's Hall of Fame in a virtual ceremony.
+Among the finest all-rounders to play the game, Kallis represented South Africa in 166 Tests, 328 ODIs and 25 T20s between 1995 and 2014.

 Gavaskar was also all praise for women's cricket great Sthalekar.
 "It is good to have another 'Kar' in the ICC Hall of Fame.
 Well done.
 You are an inspiration, not just in Australia also in India (as she was born there).

 "You have interacted with many cricketers in India including the junior cricketers.
 You have shown with your feistiness that women can play at the highest level."
 Sthalekar represented Australia in eight Tests, 125 ODIs and 54 T20s.
+"I am deeply humbled to receive this honour.
+Never in my wildest dreams did I believe that I would ever get to join such an illustrious group of players," she said.
 The third cricketer to be feted in the ceremony was Abbas, hailed as the 'Asian Bradman'.
 "Absolutely delighted.
 No one deserves it more than him.
 Don't know why it took so long but better late than ever.
-When you saw him bat, even when it was your team's expense, you enjoyed his batting.
+When you saw him bat, even when it was your team's expense, you enjoyed his batting," said Gavaskar "His class made you enjoy.
+His hunger for big runs stood out.
+I am very happy to call him a friend," he added.

 ALSO READ